 Don is a Veteran of the United States Army, having served as an Armor officer before his civilian career.

 As a Robertson Scholar, Monica earned a dual major undergraduate degree at the University of North Carolina - Chapel Hill.
 She went on to earn her Juris Doctorate at Villanova University School of Law and her Master’s Certificate in Health Information Technology from George Washington University in Washington, DC.
-Monica’s experience spans over a decade of commercial and federal experience.
-Prior to joining FTC, she led SBG’s IT Center of Excellence of over 180 dedicated Health IT professionals serving three Cabinet administrations and their portfolio of programs.
-Prior to working with small business, Monica worked for Deloitte and Booz Allen Hamilton, leading programs in the Defense Health Agency and the Department of Veteran Affairs.
-As Senior Vice President of Business Development for FTC, Monica builds the company’s pipeline of opportunities, identifies new business targets, and leads all partnerships and teaming to continue to grow the FTC footprint.
+Monica’s experience spans over a decade of leadership experience in both small and large businesses serving the government sector.
+Prior to joining FTC in 2016, Monica led SBG’s IT Center of Excellence of over 180 dedicated Health IT professionals serving three Cabinet administrations and their portfolio of programs and oversaw both Deloitte and Booz Allen Hamilton’s significant programs in the Defense Health Agency (DHA) and the Department of Veteran Affairs (VA).
+Having joined FTC’s Growth team in 2016, as Senior Vice President, Business Development, Monica was pivotal to the company’s incredible growth, amassing over a half-billion-dollar portfolio within the Department of Veteran Affairs (VA) and expanding the company’s footprint in new markets by securing key contracts within the Defense Health Agency (DHA) and the Department of Justice (DOJ), among others.
+As Chief Growth Officer, Monica works across key activity areas to align FTC’s business development efforts with strategic targets and drive the company’s continued growth across a wide range of federal government agencies.

 Maggie has an M.B.A. in Marketing from the University of Utah's David Eccles School of Business and a B.A. in Studio Art from the College of William & Mary.
 She has 15 years of professional experience, including 10 years of management experience in the Federal IT and professional services industry, providing leadership across hundreds of Government proposals and directly contributing to nearly $2B in contract wins.
 Prior to joining FTC, Maggie served as a Senior Proposal Manager for CSRA (now GDIT), providing proposal management and writing support for large, strategic bids across CSRA’s Health & Civil Group.
 She also served as Director of Proposals and Pipeline Support for a 700-person business unit of CSRA, providing oversight to the submission of hundreds of proposals annually.
 Prior to joining CSRA, Maggie was the Marketing Manager for Perrin Quarles Associates, a government mission support contractor focused on policy and IT solutions in the areas of air quality and climate change.
 Having joined the FTC team in 2016, Maggie oversees proposal operations and supports the capture process for all FTC bids and proposals.